kubeshop/botkube-docs/docs/architecture/index.md

 The `kubernetes` is a built-in Botkube source.
 It will be extracted in the future Botkube releases.

-### Filter Engine

-Filter engine filters out received events based on configured policies.
-To learn more about available filters, see the [filter](../configuration/filter.md) documentation.

 ### Bot

 Bot represents a bidirectional communication platform.
 Each bot is responsible for authenticating, managing connections, and providing an interface for receiving and sending messages for a given platform like Slack, Discord, etc. Connection is mostly done via WebSocket.